DennisRudolf/Continuous_Authentication/README.md

 is subsequently constructed, where $x = \text{BID}$ and $r = S2$.
 This commitment is supplemented with metadata and a signature over the commitment and the metadata to form the IDT.
 The metadata includes at minimum the Social Security number and the public parameters of the Pedersen commitment, which is further discussed in "Metadata".

-Finally, Gunasinghe and Bertino generate an asymmetric key pair to encrypt the classifier, without providing a justification for preferring an asymmetric approach over a symmetric one.
-Since the key pair is solely used for encryption, we opted for a symmetric key and employed AES, as it offers greater efficiency and faster encryption.
+Finally,we generate an asymmetric key pair to encrypt the classifier.
 This key is then encrypted with S3 and sent to the user along with the encrypted classifier, the IDT, and the salt value.

 In summary:
 - **S1** is utilised for the BID